Hawaiian Pidgin: Literature and performing arts

-In recent years, writers from Hawaiʻi such as Lois-Ann Yamanaka, Joe Balaz, and Lee Tonouchi have written poems, short stories, and other works in Hawaiian Pidgin.
+In recent years, writers from Hawaii such as Lois-Ann Yamanaka, Joe Balaz, and Lee Tonouchi have written poems, short stories, and other works in Hawaiian Pidgin.
 A Hawaiian Pidgin translation of The Bible (called Da Good an Spesho Book) has also been created, in 2020, by Wycliffe Bible Translators, Inc. Also an adaptation of William Shakespeare's Twelfth Night, or What You Will, titled in Hawaiian Pidgin "twelf nite o' WATEVA!"

 Several theater companies in Hawaiʻi produce plays written and performed in Hawaiian Pidgin.
 The most notable of these companies is Kumu Kahua Theater.

 The 1987 film North Shore contains several characters, particularly the surfing gang Da Hui, that speak Hawaiian Pidgin.
 This leads to humorous misunderstandings between the haole protagonist Rick Kane and several Hawaiian locals, including Rick's best friend Turtle, who speaks Hawaiian Pidgin.

 Hawaiian Pidgin has occasionally been featured on Hawaii Five-0 as the protagonists frequently interact with locals.
 A recurring character, Kamekona Tupuola (portrayed by Taylor Wiley), speaks Hawaiian Pidgin.
 The show frequently displays Hawaiian culture and is filmed at Hawaiʻi locations.

-Another film that features Hawaiian Pidgin is Netflix’s Finding ‘Ohana, a film that depicts the story of a brother and sister duo from Brooklyn who embark on a journey to reconnect with their Hawaiian heritage, this includes learning about Hawaiian Pidgin, as it was integral to their family history.
+Another film that features Hawaiian Pidgin is Netflix's Finding ‘Ohana, a film that depicts the story of a brother and sister duo from Brooklyn who embark on a journey to reconnect with their Hawaiian heritage, this includes learning about Hawaiian Pidgin, as it was integral to their family history.

-Milton Murayama's novel All I asking for is my body uses Hawaiʻi Pidgin in the title of the novel.
+Milton Murayama's novel All I asking for is my body uses Hawaiian Pidgin in the title of the novel.
 R. Zamora Linmark employs it extensively in his semi-autobiographical novel Rolling the R's; two of the major characters speak predominately in Pidgin and some chapters are narrated in it.
 The novel also includes examples of Taglish.

 Two books, Pidgin to Da Max and Pidgin to Da Max: Hana Hou, humorously portray Hawaiian Pidgin through prose and illustrations.

 As of March 2008, Hawaiian Pidgin has started to become more popular in local television advertisements as well as other media.
 When Hawaiian Pidgin is used in advertisements, it is often changed to better fit the targeted audience of the kamaʻāina.